opensearch-project/project-website/_faqs/03-03-which-versions-of-elasticsearch-oss-and-kibana-can-i-upgrade-from-to-opensearch-and-opensearch-dashboards-directly.markdown

 ---
-question: Which versions of ElasticSearch OSS and Kibana OSS can I upgrade from to OpenSearch and OpenSearch Dashboards, directly?
+question: Which versions of Elasticsearch OSS and Kibana OSS can I upgrade from to OpenSearch and OpenSearch Dashboards, directly?
 category: Upgrading
 ref: q3.3
 ---